emoreno-hub/Inventory_Monitoring/README.md

 #### Data Augmentation
 Minor data augmentation was performed on the training images by performing a random horizontal flip along with resizing and cropping.
-No augmentation was performed on the validation and test images, only resizing andf cropping.
+No augmentation was performed on the validation and test images, only resizing and cropping.

 #### Train-Validation-Test Split
 The data was split into train, validation, and test sets using an 80/10/10 split, respectively.